cloudmesh-community/fa19-516-151/project/report.md

-The next version will encapsulate the server request command and user can only provide the content body, for example
+The next version will encapsulate the server request command and user can only provide the content body, For example，

 ```sh
 cloudmesh ai upload "linear_regression.csv"